 cd aimux

-make buildAIMux uses a YAML configuration file to define server settings, semantic engine parameters, agents, and routes.
+sudo apt update && sudo apt install aimuxAIMux uses a YAML configuration file to define server settings, semantic engine parameters, agents, and routes.

 server: